WATonomous/slurm-gha/README.md

 - Get access token
 - Use for more repos
 	- modify to get the repo name dynamically
-- Need to track if the runner for a job has been allocated
+- Need to track if the runner for a job has been allocated [done]
 - Look into security of passing tokens to scripts
 - Testing

-# Issue
+# Issues
-- Rerun jobs aren't picked up

 # Potential issue:
 - job1 requires label1, label2